Understand the Procurement Methods

 Direct Delivery Requirements

-Departments receiving direct delivery of goods or services under $2,000, except those purchased with a P-Card, should log into eVA and receive the items.
+Departments receiving direct delivery of goods or services valued at $5,000 or less, except those purchased with a P-Card, should log into eVA and receive the items.

 Details are available at Receiving Process.

-For purchases of $2,000 or more, the Accounts Payable staff will confirm the receipt or goods or services via email.
+For purchases with a value that exceeds $5,000, the Accounts Payable staff will confirm the receipt of goods or services via email.

 Banner Finance System establishes an encumbrance to the applicable fund/organization for every purchase order issued.
 University personnel responsible for departmental budgets must carefully track open commitments.